What is a Clogged or Plugged Milk Duct, and how does it feel?

-A plugged milk duct or clogged milk duct usually feels like a hard, tender swelling in the breast which can vary in size from a pea to a peach and may feel painful while breastfeeding.
+A plugged or clogged milk duct (also called a blocked duct) usually feels like a hard, tender swelling in the breast which can vary in size from a pea to a peach and may feel painful while breastfeeding.
 The skin over the affected area may be red and the area around the plug may feel full even after a feeding.
 Sometimes a small whitish-yellow milk plug (bleb) can be seen at the opening of a duct on the nipple.
 Plugged ducts occur when milk flow is restricted, or there is a delay in removal of milk from the breast resulting in poor drainage of the breast.

 Contributing factors may include: